Dr. Michael Donovan

 As a boy, he studied piano and pursued extensive studies in classical and jazz saxophone at the Conservatoire du Québec.
 As a teenager, he composed original music for the avant-garde bands with which he performed.
 He then went on to pursue vocal studies at McGill University, followed by graduate studies in Opera at the Hochschule für Musik in Munich, Germany, with legendary mezzo-soprano Brigitte Fassbaender.
 Donovan was also a student of renowned Baritone Dietrich Fischer-Dieskau, who is acknowledged as the 20th century’s greatest master of lieder.
 As Fischer-Dieskau’s hand-picked private student at the Hochschule der Künste in Berlin, Donovan was immersed in the historic continuum of Romantic art song interpretation.

-Donovan is also in demand as an educator—he is currently on faculty at Acadia University and has also been on the voice faculties of Dalhousie University, Wilfrid-Laurier University and York University.
+Donovan is also in demand as an educator—he is currently on faculty at Acadia University and has also been on the voice faculties of Dalhousie University, Wilfrid-Laurier University, York University and The Randolph Academy.
 He has given master classes at York University, Brandon University, the Glenn Gould School, Chadron State College (Nebraska) and Concordia University.
 He is also an active adjudicator and consultant for music schools and festivals.

 In 2016 Donovan premiered his project Schubertnow: The Journey Outward, a re-visitation of Franz Schubert’s seminal song cycle Winterreise.
-Most recently, Donovan premiered his setting of Ode to a Nightingale by John Keats, a song cycle for voice, piano, flute and bassoon.
+Donovan’s composition Ode to a Nightingale, a song cycle for voice, piano, flute and bassoon was premiered in 2017.
+In 2020, Donovan composed a trio for flute, cello and piano, which will be premiered in 2021/22.
+In 2020/21 Donovan received a Creation Grant from Arts Nova Scotia to write a chamber opera titled Memories Beyond the Grave.

 Download CV [PDF]